Bank manager killed during robbery in Pune district | Law-Order

 The manager of a cooperative bank was killed during robbery in Junnar tehsil of Pune district on Wednesday, police said.

-The incident took place at Anant Bigar Sheti Sahkari Patsanshta at Tandali village around 1.50 pm, said an official of the Narayangaon police station.
+The incident took place at Anant Bigar Sheti Sahkari Patsanshta at Kandali, police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)